XL Recordings: 2000s

 June 2000 saw the release of Badly Drawn Boy's The Hour of Bewilderbeast which won the 2000 Mercury Music Prize.
-The next year, The White Stripes third album White Blood Cells was released together with reissues of the band's previous albums, The White Stripes and De Stijl.
-In 2003 XL Recordings won the Music Week A&R award, and also released The White Stripes fourth album Elephant which was their first UK number one album and eventually reached double platinum certification in Britain.
-In the same year XL released Dizzee Rascal's first solo album, Boy in da Corner for which Dizzee was awarded the Mercury Prize for the best album of 2003.
+The next year, the White Stripes' third album White Blood Cells was released together with reissues of the band's previous albums, The White Stripes and De Stijl.
+In 2003, XL Recordings won the Music Week A&R award, and also released the White Stripes' fourth album Elephant which was their first UK number one album and eventually reached double platinum certification in Britain.
+That same year, XL released Dizzee Rascal's first solo album, Boy in da Corner for which Dizzee was awarded the Mercury Prize for the best album of 2003.

 In March 2005, M.I.A.'s debut album Arular was released after several months' delay.
 Thom Yorke, from Radiohead, released his first solo record, The Eraser, on the label in July 2006.
 In October 2007, Radiohead completed negotiations to sign with XL for physical release of their seventh studio album, In Rainbows.
-Radiohead subsequently went on to release through XL, and have so far released everything since their eighth studio album The King Of Limbs on the label.
+Radiohead subsequently went on to release through XL, and have so far released everything since their eighth studio album The King of Limbs on the label.
 As director of XL Recordings, Richard Russell was included in a 2007 Evening Standard list of the most influential people in London, and in August of that year M.I.A.'s second album Kala was released—Rolling Stone named it the ninth best album of the decade.

-In March 2008 XL added Friendly Fires and The Horrors.
+In March 2008, XL added Friendly Fires and the Horrors.
 In 2009 the label won the "Music Week" Best Independent Label award; Adele won the awards for Best New Artist and Best Female Pop Vocal Performance at the 51st Annual Grammy Awards, and at the same ceremony Radiohead won Best Alternative Album for In Rainbows as well as Best Boxed or Special Edition Album.
-Also in 2009, The xx's debut album xx was released on XL Recordings partner label Young, and in September Giggs was signed.
+Also in 2009, the xx's debut album xx was released on XL Recordings partner label Young, and in September Giggs was signed.